-- The student never attended classes for which they were certified regardless of the reason for non-attendance. - The student completely withdraws on or before the first day of the term.
-If student reduces, the debt is a student debt. - The school received payment for the wrong student. - The school received a duplicate payment. - The school submitted an amended enrollment certification and reported reduced tuition and fee charges.
-(Reductions based on student's action should be reported on a 1999B with the changes in the enrollment and will result in a debt to the student). - The student died during the term, or before start of the term. - VA issued payment above the amount certified on the enrollment certification that was used to process the payment (VA data entry error).

-A debt is established on the student for tuition/fees when:

-- The student withdrew after the first day of the term (FDOT) - If the student completely withdrew on the FDOT, treat as if student never attended. - The student reduced hours whether the reduction occurred before or during the term. - If the student attended at least one day of any of the classes certified and a payment has been issued, any debt created by the reduction/withdrawal should be charged to the student. - The school submitted a change in enrollment (1999b) and reported a reduction in tuition/ fees due to student action reducing or terminating training. - If a student drops a course and adds a course so that there is no net change in training time, any change to tuition/fees, and/or is a student debt Schools must refund tuition and fee payments to students in accordance with their established refund policies, so that the students can resolve overpayments.
+- The student never attended classes for which they were certified regardless of the reason for non-attendance. - The student completely withdraws on or before the first day of the term. - The school received payment for the wrong student. - The school received a duplicate payment. - The school submitted an amended enrollment certification and reported reduced tuition and fee charges - The student died during the term, or before start of the term. - VA issued payment above the amount certified on the enrollment certification that was used to process the payment (VA data entry error). - The student withdrew after the first day of the term (FDOT). - If the student completely withdrew on the FDOT, treat as if student never attended. - The student reduced hours whether the reduction occurred before or during the term. - The school submitted a change in enrollment (1999b) and reported a reduction in tuition/ fees due to student action reducing or terminating training. - If a student drops a course and adds a course so that there is no net change in training time, any change to tuition/fees, and/or Yellow Ribbon.